Product-Led-Growth: Ultimate guide to hacking your product growth

 The article contains the following:

-- practical tips for accelerating your team performance,
+• practical tips for accelerating your business performance,

-- a deep understanding of the team’s problems on the path to PLG.
+• a deep understanding of the connected work and communication problems on the path to PLG.
 We have faced some of these problems on our way and would have been glad to read this article earlier to avoid them.

-That’s why we decided to share the shortened guide version and our PLG experience of how the Growth team works at Dashly.
+That’s why we shared the shortened guide version and our PLG experience at Dashly.
 We follow some of the tips from this article to a T, adapt the others to the Dashly specifics, and are currently reshaping the rest, following Mark’s recommendations.

 But first, let’s figure out the PLG meaning.

 Product-led Growth is a business methodology in which user acquisition and retention depend primarily on the product.
-Following this approach, a company understands that the product is the most significant source of sustainable and scalable business development.
+Following this approach, a company understands that the product is the most significant sustainable and scalable business development source.

 Define and follow four North Star metrics